ItsPranavz/project-envision/README.md

-# project-envision
+# About

-A personal endeavor to investigate the science behind myopia and develop a root cure to eradicate myopia from this world.
+A personal endeavor to investigate the science behind myopia and develop a root cure to eradicate myopia entirely from the face of this world.